Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Discussions

 \paragraph{Private chargers} Our study focuses on accessibility to public EV chargers, but \emph{shared private chargers} (available only to specific groups, such as those in workplaces or multifamily housing complexes) and \emph{private home chargers} also play crucial roles in the U.S. charging infrastructure.
 It is estimated that the number of shared private L2 chargers is approximately 1.5 times that of public L2 chargers \cite{cec_ev_chargers_2024}, and private L2 home chargers account for around 80\% of total installed chargers in the U.S. as of 2020 \cite{bauer2021charging}, with approximately 70\% of charging sessions occurring at home today.
 (Most DCFC chargers are public.)
 Unfortunately, these estimates, derived from county-level surveys conducted by charging service providers, lack the granularity needed for direct integration into our TI-acs calculations.
 Additionally, while the AFDC dataset is widely used in EVCS-related research, it may not capture 100\% of public chargers, even in California.
 A recent update from the California Energy Commission (August 2024) incorporated additional public chargers identified through PlugShare data \cite{cec_ev_chargers_2024}, though detailed information on these chargers remains unavailable.

 The omission of private chargers is a significant limitation of our study (as well as many other related studies).
+In particular, the limitation may be more consequential in suburban and rural regions, where detached housing and home charger installation are more prevalent and public charging may play a smaller role in routine charging access.
 We attempt to mitigate potential biases by conditioning some of our analyses on land use — specifically, focusing on MUD-dominant communities, as discussed in Sec. \ref{sec:res_race}.
-Some city governments require permits for home charger installations, and certain utility companies offer specialized EV charging plans, both of which could serve as potential data sources for estimating private charger accessibility.
-Given that EV penetration in California’s vehicle stock remains below 5\% today — and was even lower in most of the time periods analyzed — we do not expect substantial changes in most of our reported statistics if only existing home chargers were considered.
-Instead, a more relevant question is: For potential EV adopters, how likely are they to install a home charger when they adopt an EV?
+A relevant research direction is: For potential EV adopters, how likely are they to install a home charger when they adopt an EV?
 Researchers interested in better estimating future home charger installations may refer to methods outlined in \cite{brockway2021inequitable}, which integrate land use data with distribution grid capacity constraints.

+\paragraph{Realized charging feasibility} Even when a public charger is geographically accessible, actual charging feasibility depends on additional factors beyond proximity, including detour cost within a trip chain, compatibility with the available dwell time at the stop, and competition for the charger.TI-acs metric already captures dwell-time opportunity at a first-order level, but it does not model route deviation or queueing explicitly.